assafdori/cka/Resources/README.md

 ## How to use this section

-Each directory represents a resource type and has a Taskfile containing all necessary commands.

-The tasks are prefixed with numbers to indicate the proper order to run them in.

 Each set of examples are deployed into their own namespace.
 This helps prevent naming conflicts and makes it easier to clean up (because deleting a namesapce deletes the resources within it)

 ## Resource Types